Cracked Pot Meditations – The Tao of Diets

 Oh, well.

-Now I have to go back to work and help these obsessed uppity white people with their hippy okayed diets.
+Now I have to go back to work, arrogant, these obsessed, uppity white people with their hippy okayed diets.

 Now smile big,